Individual Shepherd’s Pies

 - Paprika, optional

 - Preheat oven to 375°.
-In a large skillet, cook beef and onion over medium heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles.
+In a large skillet, cook beef and onion over medium heat until beef is no longer pink, 5-7 minutes, breaking up beef into crumbles.
 Add garlic; cook 1 minute or until tender.
 Drain.
 Stir in chili sauce and vinegar.

 - In a small bowl, mix mashed potatoes and cream cheese until blended.
 Press one biscuit dough onto bottom and up sides of each of 10 greased muffin cups.
 Fill with beef mixture.
 Spread potato mixture over tops.
 Sprinkle with potato chips, pressing down lightly.